1f349/twofactor/README.md

 > You can transfer the bytes securely via a network connection (Ex. if the database is in a different server) because they are encrypted and authenticated.

-The struct needs to be stored in a persistent layer becase its values, like last token verification time, max user authentication failures, etc.. need to be preserved.
+The struct needs to be stored in a persistent layer because its values, like last token verification time, max user authentication failures, etc.. need to be preserved.
-The secret key needs to be preserved too, between the user accound and the user device.
+The secret key needs to be preserved too, between the user account and the user device.
 The secret key is in fact used to derive tokens.

 ### Upcoming features